SKhai77/ai-multi-language-translator/README.md

 ## Rate Limiting

-- Each IP address is limited to **100 requests per 15 minutes**.
+- Each IP address is limited to 5 requests per 5 minutes.
-- The application displays the **remaining number of requests** after each translation.
+- The application displays the remaining number of requests after each translation.
 - If the rate limit is exceeded, users receive a message indicating how long they need to wait before making a new request.

 - **Headers related to rate limiting:**

   - `RateLimit-Limit`: Maximum number of requests allowed.
   - `RateLimit-Remaining`: Number of requests left in the current window.
   - `RateLimit-Reset`: Time when the current window resets in UTC epoch seconds.
   - `Retry-After`: Number of seconds to wait before making a new request.

+  The frontend will display the remaining requests and, when the limit is exceeded, the time when users can retry.

 ---